 As an elder law attorney, Brandon L. Campbell can advise you on a variety of issues related to the well-being of your senior relatives.
 These include:

-- Healthcare.
 End-of-life care is more important as people continue to live longer.
-We can help you select someone to communicate your decisions for you, or can interpret your loved one’s wishes as established in a will or estate plan.
-Should you or a loved one be denied for Medicaid or Medicare, or VA benefits, our attorney can help.
+We can help you select someone to communicate your decisions for you, or can interpret your loved one’s wishes as established in an estate plan.

 We help older adults protect assets from long-term care costs.
 If you or someone you love requires long term care or becomes disabled, medical costs can quickly stack up.
 In some cases, these costs can consume your estate’s assets, leaving nothing for your beneficiaries.
 We can advise you on your options for affording medical care for yourself or a loved one.
 If a loved one requires long-term care in a skilled nursing facility, we can help you apply for MassHealth benefits to help pay for it.

 If a loved one has become incapacitated, we can petition the court to appoint a trusted person to make healthcare (guardianship) and financial (conservatorship) decisions on their behalf.

 Elder law is an umbrella term that encompasses nearly any legal issue that aging individuals regularly face.
 In the elder law arena, our office primarily engages in planning to preserve assets from the nursing home, as well as filing and litigating applications to obtain MassHealth nursing home benefits.
 We also litigate guardianship and conservatorship petitions.

 In a nutshell, guardians are appointed by the court to make healthcare related decisions for an incompetent person.
 Conservators are similar except they are only empowered to make financial decisions for the person.
 In an appropriate situation the court may appoint someone to fill both roles.